 Care of Fig Seedlings

-You will see germinating fig seeds in about 1-2 weeks.
+You will see germinating fig seeds in about one to two weeks.
 Keep them lightly moist and warm.
-Once the little plants have two sets of true leaves and are a few inches (about 7 cm.) high, it is time to move them to individual pots.
+Once the plants have two sets of true leaves and are a few inches (8 cm.) high, it is time to move them to individual pots.

 Keep them in moderate light for the first couple of months.
 Most fig trees are part of tropical forests and receive mixed lighting but rarely full, blazing sun.